1. ElectroBraid® Commitment to Safety

 You can now connect your energizer to the ElectroBraid®.
 Run a length of copper lead-out wire from the positive terminal on your energizer to the top strand of braid.

-If you're just using a single split bolt, attach the tension kit and relax the strand allowing you to loosen the copper split bolt.
-Strip away 1" of insulation on the lead wire to ensure a good connection and feed into the copper split bolt connector.
-While you have the copper split bolt connector loose, cut and insert another piece of lead-out wire to jump the electricity to the next strand.
+If you're using a single split bolt, attach the tension kit and relax the strand to loosen the copper split bolt.
+Strip away 1" of insulation on the lead-out wire to ensure a good connection and feed into the copper split bolt connector.
+While you have the copper split bolt connector loose, cut and insert another small length of lead-out wire to jump the electricity to the next strand.
 Re-tighten the copper split bolt connector, release the tension kit, and attach the cable ties.
 Repeat for each strand.
-This technique will allow you to easily disconnect the lower line(s) in case of a heavy snow fall that may cause the fence to short.
+This technique will allow you to easily disconnect the lower line(s) in case of a heavy snowfall that may cause the fence to short.
 Bury all wiring 8"-10" deep.

-NOTE: If you choose to use the recommended Hot-Cold technique then the second from the top strand will have a dedicated lead-out wire connection to the ground rod installation.
-The lead-out wire that goes from the top strand will skip this strand and go straight to the third from the top as the two above diagrams suggests.
+Note: If you choose to use the recommended Hot-Cold technique, then the second from the top strand will have a dedicated lead-out wire connection to the ground rod installation.
+The lead-out wire from the top strand will skip this strand and go straight to the third from the top, as the two above diagrams suggest.

 Wiring for areas of high snowfall